 This model is similar to the multivariate extension of the spatial autoregressive (MSAR) model proposed in \citep{zhu2020multivariate}.
-However, the model in \cite{zhu2020multivariate} can be used for peer effect estimation only under the assumption of exogenous network formation, i.e., $\mathbf{G}$ is uncorrelated with $\mathbf{E}$.
-Further, model (\ref{MSARmodel}) can also be thought of as a multivariate extension of the endogenous and simultaneous peer effect model in \cite{johnsson2021estimation}, both in terms of multidimensional outcome variables ($\mathbf{Y}$) and latent variables ($\mathbf{U}$).
+However, the model in \cite{zhu2020multivariate} can be used for peer effect estimation only under the assumption of exogenous network formation ($\mathbf{G}$ is uncorrelated with $\mathbf{E}$) and the proposed estimator is the maximum likelihood estimator and not IV2SLS.
+Further, model (\ref{MSARmodel}) can also be thought of as extending the endogenous and simultaneous peer effect model in \cite{johnsson2021estimation}, both in terms of multidimensional outcome and latent variables.

 To identify the parameter matrices, we take an instrumental variable approach similar to \cite{johnsson2021estimation}, but extend the methodology in several directions as we detail below.
 We define the combined regressor and instrument matrices as: